cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpexpand.md

 ## Prerequisites

-- You are logged in as the Greenplum Database superuser (`gpadmin`).
+- You are logged in as the Cloudberry Database superuser (`gpadmin`).
 - The new segment hosts have been installed and configured as per the existing segment hosts.
 This involves:
     - Configuring the hardware and OS
-    - Installing the Greenplum software
+    - Installing the Cloudberry software
     - Creating the `gpadmin` user account
     - Exchanging SSH keys.
 - Enough disk space on your segment hosts to temporarily hold a copy of your largest table.
-- When redistributing data, Greenplum Database must be running in production mode.
-Greenplum Database cannot be running in restricted mode or in coordinator mode.
-The `gpstart` options `-R` or `-m` cannot be specified to start Greenplum Database.
+- When redistributing data, Cloudberry Database must be running in production mode.
+Cloudberry Database cannot be running in restricted mode or in coordinator mode.
+The `gpstart` options `-R` or `-m` cannot be specified to start Cloudberry Database.

 > **Note** These utilities cannot be run while `gpexpand` is performing segment initialization.
 >